bendikwa/bendikwa.github.io/_posts/2025-04-24-Improving-Grampsweb-kubernetes-setup-with-a-Secret.markdown

 # Mounting the Secret:

-We add the `Secret` to the deployments the same way as we did for the `ConfigMap`, and we can now also remove the `gramps-secret` mount:
+We add the `Secret` to the deployments the same way as we did for the `ConfigMap`.
+We can now also remove the `gramps-secret` volume mount:

 ## Grampsweb: